-3. J. Aftercare
+3. K. Aftercare

 After Care is offered from 3:30 p.m. - 6:00 p.m.
-The cost for After Care is \$11.00 per day per student.
+The cost of After Care is \$11.00 per day per student.
 Registration with a credit card/checking account withdrawal payment method is mandatory when signing up for the After Care Program.
 An upcharge of \$5.00 per student will be applied on early dismissal days.

 All fees MUST be paid by FRIDAY of each week the services are rendered.
 Tuition is expected based on the student's enrollment and will be billed weekly to the student's account for the days of attendance.
-A late payment fee of \$25 will be applied to student accounts on Monday for payments that are not made by 6:00 p.m.
+A late payment fee of \$25 wll be applied to student accounts on Monday for payments that are not made by 6:00 p.m.
 Friday of the previous week.
-Fees can be paid with Master Card, Visa, Debit Card, Checking Account Withdraw, Money Order, or Personal Check.
+Fees can be paid with a Master Card, Visa, Debit Card, Checking Account Withdraw, Money Order, or Personal Check.
 NO CASH PLEASE!

-3. J.1 Overdue Balances:
+3. K.1 Overdue Balances:

-Families that become overdue on balances will be subjected to consequences as listed below:
+Families that become overdue on balances will be subjected to the consequences listed below:

 Aftercare - BALANCES OVER \$100 per student.
-Students will be suspended from After Care until the balance is paid in full.
+Students will be suspended from Aftercare until the balance is paid in full.

-Field Trips - If the above balances are in place prior to the student's field trip, the student may not be permitted to attend until balances are paid
+Field Trips - If the above balances are in place prior to the student's field trip, the student may not be permitted to attend until the balances are paid.

-3.I.
+3.L.
 Dress Code

 A higher standard of dress encourages greater respect for one another and results in a higher standard of behavior.
-Our dress code guidelines indicate appropriate school dress for normal school days.
-The Parrish Charter Academy Administration reserves the right to interpret these guidelines and/or make changes to them during the school year.
-Students are expected to follow these guidelines and every student MUST wear a school uniform.
+Our dress code guidelines indicate appropriate school dress during regular school days for every student.
+The Parish Charter Academy school administration reserves the right to interpret these guidelines and/or make changes to them during the school year.
+Students are expected to follow these guidelines.
+Every student MUST wear a school uniform.
+If a student comes to school without the proper uniform, they will be kept and sent to the front office and remain there until a parent/guardian brings a proper uniform for the student.